What is Benchmarking?

 What are the four steps of benchmarking?

-The four steps of benchmarking are:
+The four steps involved in benchmarking are:

 Planning: Set objectives and metrics for the benchmarking analysis.